Grand Sefton Preview, Tips, Runners & Trends

 Grand Sefton Trainer Statistics

-The leading trainer in the Grand Sefton over the last 20 renewals is Paul Nicholls who has won the race three times with those three winners coming from Rebel Rebellion (2013), As De Mee (2016) and Warriors Tale (2018).
-Other trainers who have recorded multiple wins in the Grand Sefton are David Pipe (2 wins) and Jim Goldie (2 wins).
-There is one trainer who has not had the best of times in the Grand Sefton, Donald McCain has sent a total of 11 runners to the race without recording any wins.
+The leading trainer in the Grand Sefton over the last 20 renewals is David Pipe, who has won the race two times, with those two winners coming from Poole Master (2014) and King Turgeon (2024).
+There is one trainer who has not had the best of times in the Grand Sefton; Donald McCain has sent a total of 11 runners to the race without recording any wins.

-Here are some of the top Grand Sefton trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are the Grand Sefton trainer statistics over the last 20 renewals for trainers who have entries in the 2025 renewal; those not listed have not had a runner.
+(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 TrainerR-W-PWinEW